 This Paso Robles winery took a cue from the dry rosés of southern France.
 For instance, the beautiful red fruit leads (strawberry and watermelon), moving into orange, and nectarine.
 And a seductive floral aroma to wrap this with a bow.
 Crisp, clean, and refreshing.
 Everything I want in a rosé.
 This wine is available at wine.com and if you’re local to LA: Wally’s Wine & Spirits and the Wine House.

 Deep pink color in a gorgeous tall, skinny bottle, this ripe, rich rosé from Sonoma is delish for the summertime.
 The wine is bone dry, however, the fruit is quite ripe (almost candied).
 I love this combination!
 I don’t know if we can go into pools yet, but I want a glass of this (in a plastic tumbler) whilst I float in a pool.
+Perfect for wine tasting Los Angeles!
 This is a winery exclusive, and can be purchased at the link above.

 I’m not gonna leave canned wine out of the mix!
 Yes, I do LOVE some canned wines.
 For example, this one is my GO-TO canned rosé.
 A blend of: 75% Barbera, 16% Grenache, 8% Syrah, and 1% Muscat.
 Hands down, this is my favorite canned wine.
 The grapes sourced from both the Central Coast and Paso Robles.
 Citrus notes of pink grapefruit and orange, plus red fruit (strawberry).
 Yum.
 Try it.
+It’s perfect for wine tasting Los Angeles of you are in a rush!
 These cans are available at: Total Wine, Drizly, BevMo, Target, and Mission Wine & Spirits if you are in LA.
 Also available in bottle.

 Disclaimer: These wines were all received as samples.